 How Centri Can Help

-Rich is the Managing Director and IT Risk & Cybersecurity Practice Leader at Centri.
-He has more than 13 years of combined experience in internal control consulting, IT risk, cybersecurity advisory, and risk-based internal audits & accounting.
-Over the years, Rich has provided a variety of risk advisory and compliance services for clients across various industries, including insurance, healthcare, life sciences, financial services, and higher education.
+Rich is a Managing Director at Centri Business Consulting and the leader of the firm’s IT Risk & Cybersecurity Practice.
+He has more than 14 years of combined experience in internal control consulting, IT risk, cybersecurity advisory, and risk-based internal audits and accounting.
+View Rich Sowalsky's Full Bio

 About Centri Business Consulting, LLC